dymaxionkim/PGS/README.md

 ```

 ## Exe script
-* `PGS.bat` for MS Windows : Check and modofy python environment for you
+* `PGS.bat` for MS Windows : Check and modify python environment for you
 * `python design.py` for Linux and etc.

 ## How to use